Mark Wiebe

-Mark Charles Wiebe (born September 13, 1957) is an American professional golfer who currently plays on the PGA Tour Champions.
-He also played on the PGA Tour and Nationwide Tour.
+Mark Charles Wiebe (born September 13, 1957) is an American professional golfer who played on the PGA Tour, Nationwide Tour and PGA Tour Champions.

 Early life

 Wiebe was born in Seaside, Oregon and grew up in Escondido, California.
+He attended Escondido High School from 1972 to 1975.

+Amateur career

-He attended Escondido High School from 1972–75, then Palomar College from 1976–77, then San Jose State University from 1978–79, and was a member of the golf team at both institutions.
-While a student at Palomar, he was the individual medalist at the 1977 California Amateur, won the 1977 Idaho Amateur; and he holds the Palomar school record for low round at 6-under-par (66).
-He turned pro in 1980 and joined the PGA Tour in 1983.
+Wiebe attended Palomar College from 1976 to 1977 and then San Jose State University from 1978 to 1979.
+He was a member of the golf team at both institutions.
+While a student at Palomar, he was the individual medalist at the 1977 California Amateur and won the 1977 Idaho Amateur.
+In addition, he holds the Palomar school record for low round at 6-under-par (66).

 Professional career

-Wiebe has about four dozen top-10 finishes in PGA Tour events including two wins.
+Wiebe turned pro in 1980 and joined the PGA Tour in 1983.
+He has about four dozen top-10 finishes in PGA Tour events including two wins.
 His first win came in 1985 at the Anheuser-Busch Golf Classic when he beat John Mahaffey with a birdie on the first extra hole of a sudden-death playoff.
 In 1986, he won the Hardee's Golf Classic and finished 25th on the final money list.
 Wiebe's best finish in a major was a T-12 at the 1989 PGA Championship.
 Wiebe was a co-leader after 36 holes with Tom Watson at the 1987 U.S. Open before shooting closing rounds of 77 and 79 to finish tied for 58th.

 Wiebe became eligible to join the Champions Tour when he turned 50 in September 2007.
 He won the first Champions Tour tournament that he played in at the SAS Championship.
 Wiebe matched Bobby Wadkins as the tour's youngest winner at 50 years and 10 days old.

 On July 29, 2013, Wiebe won his maiden senior major at the Senior Open Championship at the Royal Birkdale Golf Club.
 He defeated Bernhard Langer on the fifth hole of a sudden-death playoff with a par, after both players finished the tournament at nine-under-par.
 Wiebe began the final round four shots back of Langer, but produced a four-under round of 66 to make the playoff, after Langer had double-bogeyed the final hole of regulation play.
 Both players parred the first two extra holes before play was halted due to darkness, becoming the first ever Senior Open Championship to have a Monday finish.
 At the third extra hole, Langer missed a twelve footer for the victory, before Wiebe won at the fifth extra hole with a par, after Langer could not get up and down from a greenside bunker.
 On September 22, 2013, Wiebe won his second event of the year at the Pacific Links Hawai'i Championship.
 He defeated Corey Pavin in a sudden-death playoff with a par on the second extra hole.